MariaTeo/app/README.md

 - Display each user as a "card" - a white box with a soft box shadow and rounded corners.
 - Move the first name and last name so they sit alongside the images but vertically centered and well spaced.

 Beyond the above, you can go further than this.
-Custom web fonts, colours, gradients - feel free to explore creative side without limits.
+Custom web fonts, icons, colours, gradients - feel free to explore creative side without limits.

 ### What we're looking for